What to see and do in the Coromandel?

 - Snorkelling and diving the Aldermen Islands with DIVE ZONE.
 This is ideal for visitors based in Tairua or Thames.

 - Sailing or cruising past Cathedral Cove, Hot Water beach and Hahei beaches.
 For your bucket list Whitiangi, Hahei or Hot Water beach are ideal as you are on the spot.

+If visitors to the Coromandel Peninsula have their own vehicle, it is the easiest way to get around the Coromandel by far.
 The majority of attractions and sights need a car to access them.
 There are private shuttle services catering for the budget end of the market which run on limited timetables meaning there is not a great deal of flexibility around departure points.
 It is a large peninsula with scattered small charming towns to explore.
 Having your own vehicle gives you lots of options and is recommended.